eltsvetk/DS6050_Project/README.md

 1. **Image_Data_Loading.ipynb**  Housing descriptions, links and examples to key data sources on the team's DropBox location.
 2. **Landslide_SatImage_Tracker.ipynb** Accessing the NASA_SatImage_Log.csv file, where the team identified NASA landslide events and their lat./long. information to obtain related Google Earth images.
+3. **Model_SecondPhase_NasNet_hh** - Notebook assessing NasNetLarge due to its deeper architecture.
-3. **Landslide_Visuals** - Notebook building dataframes and plots for the report based on experimentation results.
+4. **Landslide_Visuals** - Notebook building dataframes and plots for the report based on experimentation results.
-4. **Model_SecondPhase_EFB3_hh** Exploratory notebook running the EfficientNetB3 model, base and fine-tuning including augmentation.
+5. **Model_SecondPhase_EFB3_hh** - Exploratory notebook running the EfficientNetB3 model, base and fine-tuning including augmentation.
 Weights and model saved to a .Keras file.
-5. **Model_SecondPhase_EFB3_hh-combdata** Use of the final combined dataset (Set 4) Exploratory notebook running the EfficientNetB3 model, base and fine-tuning including augmentation.
+6. **Model_SecondPhase_EFB3_hh-combdata** - Use of the final combined dataset (Set 4) Exploratory notebook running the EfficientNetB3 model, base and fine-tuning including augmentation.
+7. **Model_SecondPhase_ReconstModel_hh** - Transition of EfficientNetB3 weights saved from the Model_SecondPhase_EFB3_hh notebook, and placed into a new model for specific training.